 what the significant degradation for other scenarios and/or configurations is

 It should also be considered that generalization and/or scalability related requirements for different scenarios/ configurations can be implicitly handled in the test case definition.

+The high level and general guidelines for the generalization test are provided as follow.
+The exact decisions are to be made case by case.

+define requirements for each AI/ML functionality

+Define one test per UE capability as a minimum

+The possibility more than one test per UE capability could be considered depending on capability definitions]

+Define a minimum set of test configurations (including NW sided conditions if any) as mandatory for testing of AI/ML-enabled Feature

 As for the handling of generalization tests, the following option is considered as baseline: